puppetlabs/puppet-docs/source/guides/language_guide.markdown

 Selectors are useful to specify a resource attribute or assign a variable based on a fact or another variable.
-In addition to any number of specified values, selectors also allow you to specify a default if no value matches.
-Here's a simple example:
+In addition to any number of specified values, selectors also allow you to specify a default if no value matches; if no default is supplied and a selector fails to match, it will result in a parse error.

+Here's a simple example of selector use:

 {% highlight ruby %}
     file { '/etc/config':